 If your problem is something your audience might not be familiar with, use an anecdote.
 Provide a character that they can emotionally connect to and empathise with.

 This section illustrates how you’re solving the problem.
-It’s one of the most important parts of your pitch, so don’t be vague.
-Get across exactly what it is that your business does and what your unique selling point is.
+It’s one of the most important parts of your elevator pitch, so don’t be vague.
+Get across exactly what it is that your startup does and what your unique selling point is.

 Tailor your language to fit your audience.
 If you’re pitching to a specialist investor, you can use technical terms to convey your expertise.
 But if you’re pitching at a competition or networking event, use language that’s clear and simple.